 Tobacco products have historically been a major source of excise tax revenues for the Federal government.
 In order to safeguard these taxes, tobacco products manufacturers are required to maintain a system of records designed to establish accountability over the tobacco products produced.
+On February 4, 2009, President Obama signed into law the Children's Health Insurance Program Reauthorization Act of 2009, Pub.
+L. 111-3, 123 Stat.
+8 ("the Act").
+Section 702 of the Act included amendments to the Internal Revenue Code of 1986 (IRC) to extend permit, inventory, reporting, and recordkeeping requirements to manufacturers of processed tobacco even though such processed tobacco is not subject to excise tax under the IRC.
 26 U.S.C.
-5741 states that every manufacturer of tobacco products is required to keep such records as the Secretary of the Treasury prescribes by regulation.
+5741 states that every manufacturer of tobacco products, processed tobacco, or cigarette papers and tubes is required to keep such records as the Secretary of the Treasury prescribes by regulation.

-The regulation that contains the recordkeeping requirement establishing this system is codified as 27 CFR 40.181.
+The regulation that contains the recordkeeping requirement for manufacturers of tobacco products is codified as 27 CFR 40.181.
 It requires that tobacco products manufacturers maintain a record system showing the information specified in more detail in the related regulations 27 CFR 40.182 - 40.186 and 27 CFR 40.201.
-This includes records of tobacco received, shipped or delivered, lost, and destroyed; records of tobacco products that show the quantities manufactured, received in bond or received by return to bond, removed by whatever means, consumed or otherwise used, or disclosed as an inventory loss or gain; records in support of removals subject to tax; records in support of transfers in bond; and inventory records.
+This includes records of processed tobacco received, shipped or delivered, lost, and destroyed; records of tobacco products that show the quantities manufactured, received in bond or received by return to bond, removed by whatever means, consumed or otherwise used, or disclosed as an inventory loss or gain; records in support of removals subject to tax; records in support of transfers in bond; and inventory records.
 In many cases, commercial records that would normally be maintained as usual and customary business records are used by the manufacturers to satisfy these requirements.
 Where the commercial records are not adequate for that purpose, the manufacturer must keep records utilizing TTB forms, and must keep the supplemental and auxiliary records used to compile those records.
-These records must be retained for a period of three years.
+The regulation that contains the recordkeeping requirement for manufacturers of processed tobacco is being added by the temporary rule implementing certain provisions of the Act as 27 CFR 40.521.
+It requires that processed tobacco manufacturers maintain records of daily operations and transactions showing total quantity of processed tobacco on hand, used in the manufacture of tobacco products, processed, received, removed from the factory for shipment to a person holding a TTB permit, removed from the factory for shipment to a person not holding a TTB permit, removed from the factory for export, removed for any other purpose, lost, or destroyed.